mattbnz/web-matt/content/w/2023-goals.md

 ### Developing my professional network

-To help make this goal more actionable and measurable I've decided to break it into 3 sub goals:
+To help make this goal more actionable and measurable I will track 3 sub goals:

 1. To build a professional relationship with at least 30 new people this year, meaning that we've met and had a decent conversation at least a couple of times and keep in touch at least every few months in some form.